Experience the magic of live theatre in Houston

 |Houston Ballet's Nozomi Iijima |

 Houston is one of only a few U.S. cities with permanent professional resident companies in opera, ballet, music and theater.
-The longevity of Houston's performing arts organizations speaks volumes—Houston Ballet, at 41 years, is the city's youngest resident professional company.
+The longevity of Houston's performing arts organizations speaks volumes—Houston Ballet, at 44 years, is the city's youngest resident professional company.
 The Theater District, with its five major performing arts venues, is home to these companies, as well as four other internationally recognized performing arts presenters.
-Thearea also features numerous restaurants and clubs, where one can sip ona pre-theater cocktail while listening to live music, or enjoy a leisurely dinner after the show.
+The area also features numerous restaurants and bars, where one can sip on a pre-theater cocktail while listening to live music, or enjoy a leisurely dinner after the show.

-Asthe oldest performing arts organization in the city, celebrating its 95th birthday this season, the Houston Symphony performs in the largest (more than 2,900 seats) and arguably most impressive space in the Theater District, Jones Hall.
-Currently under the leadership of Hans Graf, the Houston Symphony's impressive list of conductors has included Leopold Stokowski, Andre Previn and Christoph Eschenbach.
+As the oldest performing arts organization in the city, celebrating its centennial season this year, the Houston Symphony performs in the largest (more than 2,900 seats) and arguably most impressive space in the Theater District, Jones Hall.
 From Brahms and Beethoven, to pop concerts with special guests such as Debbie Reynolds and Shirley MacLaine, the Houston Symphony offers something for every musical taste.

 Da Camera brings to Houston performances by leading American and international musicians, ranging from intimate chamber quartets to jazz and contemporary ensembles.
 Under the artistic leadership of Sarah Rothenberg (herself an acclaimed pianist) since 1994, Da Camera's performances often connect music to other art forms in originally conceived multimedia productions.
 Da Camera presents performances in a variety of locations, including the Wortham Theater Center and The Menil Collection, a wonderfully serene art museum west of downtown.